Errors and Warnings¶

 a <= #100 b; assign #100 a = b;

-Ignoring this warning may make Verilator simulations differ from other simulators, however at one point this was a common style so disabled by default as a code style warning.
+Ignoring this warning may make Verilator simulations differ from other simulators; however, this was a common style at one point, so disabled by default as a code-style warning.

 -